dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 ### 4.1 Gradient Computation

+> NOTE: 其实就是反向传播算法。在deep learning book的"6.5.5 Symbol-to-Symbol Derivatives"中，已经介绍了TensorFlow Gradient Computation的思路了，deep learning book中将这种思路称为Symbol-to-Symbol Derivatives:
+>
+> Another approach is to take a **computational graph** and add additional nodes to the graph that provide a **symbolic description** of the desired derivatives.
+This is the approach taken by Theano (Bergstra et al., 2010; Bastien et al., 2012) and **TensorFlow** (Abadi et al., 2015).
+An example of how this approach works is illustrated in figure 6.10.
+>
+> The primary advantage of this approach is that the derivatives are described in the same language as the original expression.
+Because the derivatives are just another computational graph, it is possible to run back-propagation again, differentiating the derivatives in order to obtain higher derivatives.
-> NOTE: 其实就是反向传播算法。
+>
+> Computation of higher-order derivatives is described in section 6.5.10.

-Many optimization algorithms, including common machine learning training algorithms like stochastic gradient descent [45], compute the **gradient** of a cost function with respect to a set of inputs.
+Many optimization algorithms, including common machine learning training algorithms like **stochastic gradient descent** [45], compute the **gradient** of a cost function with respect to a set of inputs.
 Because this is such a common need, TensorFlow has built-in support for **automatic gradient computation**.
-If a tensor `C` in a TensorFlow graph depends, perhaps through a complex subgraph of operations, on some set of tensors `{X k }`, then there is a built-in function that will return the tensors `{dC/dX k }`（这就是gradient）. **Gradient tensors** are computed, like other tensors, by extending the TensorFlow graph, using the following procedure.
+If a tensor `C` in a TensorFlow graph depends, perhaps through a complex subgraph of operations, on some set of tensors `{X k }`, then there is a built-in function that will return the tensors `{dC/dX k }`（这就是gradient）. **Gradient tensors** are computed, like other tensors, by extending the **TensorFlow graph**, using the following procedure.

 When TensorFlow needs to compute the gradient of a tensor `C` with respect to some tensor `I` on which `C` depends, it first finds the path in the computation graph from `I` to `C`.
-Then it backtracks from `C` to `I`, and for each operation on the **backward path** it adds a node to the TensorFlow graph, composing the **partial gradients** along the **backwards path** using the **chain rule**.
+Then it backtracks from `C` to `I`, and for each operation on the **backward path** it adds a **node** to the TensorFlow graph, composing the **partial gradients** along the **backwards path** using the **chain rule**.
 The newly added node computes the “**gradient function**” for the corresponding operation in the **forward path**.

+> NOTE: 每个operation对应的是一个node、一个function，它的求导函数是已知的。TensorFlow新增的为了计算gradient的node实现了gradient function的功能。

 A **gradient function** may be registered by any operation.
 This function takes as input not only the partial gradients computed already along the backward path, but also, optionally, the inputs and outputs of the **forward operation**.
 Figure 5 shows gradients for a cost computed from the example of Figure 2.
 Grey arrows show potential inputs to **gradient functions** that are not used for the particular operations shown.
 The addition needed to Figure 1 to compute these gradients is:

 ```mathematica
 [db,dW,dx] = tf.gradients(C, [b,W,x])